mjbvz/vscode-markdown-emoji/README.md

 }
 ```

 > 🎵 **Note**: Your extension can still use other activation points that are triggered before a markdown preview is ever shown.
-The `plugins` entry only means that your extension will be activated before the preview is shown if it has not already been activated previously.
+The `plugins` entry only means that your extension will be activated when the preview is first shown if it has not already been activated previously.